 A month or so ago, when my roses were in full bloom, I plucked what seemed like an awful lot of petals and set them aside to dry.
 My intention was to make this beautiful recipe; the only problem was, I had no idea how many fresh petals I’d need to end up with the amount necessary to make the jelly.

 So I combined the two in this recipe, and the result was seriously spectacular.
 I only ended up with one cup of jelly- one incredibly intense cup of jelly- so I am doing my best to stretch it for as long as possible.

 While I can’t speak to the medicinal quality of the finished jelly, it is worth noting that in herbal medicine, both rose petals and lemon balm are said to have calming properties.

-Recipe for Rose Petal and Lemon Balm Jelly
+Rose Petal and Lemon Balm Jelly

-- *.75 oz. dried lemon balm leaves
+- 0.75 oz dried lemon balm leaves

-- *.5 oz dried rose petals clean and never sprayed
+- 0.5 oz dried rose petals clean and never sprayed

 - 2 cups water